 We had some user data on our readers, donors, and writers.
 However, the data lived in separate marketing tools.
 We could only use that sliver of customer data within each specific tool, if we were able to act upon it at all.

 Concerned we’d lose users in our website redesign and relaunch, we quickly onboarded BlueConic to start collecting in-depth user data and provide insights for the new website and digital product offering.

 Next, we integrated BlueConic into our adtech and martech stacks.
 Then, we reconfigured features within the platform and used them as the driving technologies behind our new digital subscription offering.

-How exactly did you go about integrating your adtech and martech stacks?
+How did you integrate your adtech and martech?